lmorg/murex/docs/commands/autocomplete.md

         }
     ] }

-**Goto** is given precidense over any other directive.
+**Goto** is given precedence over any other directive.
 So ensure it's the only directive in it's group.

 ### "IncDirs": boolean (false)